-JMW Turner painted two beautiful watercolours whilst living at Margate in the mid 18th century – Cricket on the Goodwin Sands and Wreck at Sunset.
-We are allowed to reproduce the lovely painting of the cricket match by kind permission of the Yale Center of British Art.
+J.M.W.
+Turner painted two beautiful watercolours whilst living at Margate in the mid 18th century – Cricket on the Goodwin Sands and The Goodwin Sands; Sunset.

 Where you and I went down the lane with ale-mugs in our hands,